 We are located in the beautiful Slocan Valley and facilitate programs from various locations in the community.
 Our home office and 5-star rated rustic retreat centre is a beautiful straw bale timber frame home located on an acreage just steps from airy creek and a short drive to the confluence of the Slocan and Little Slocan Rivers.
 This area is deeply steeped in history and medicine as we live near to an ancient Sinixt (Interior Salish Indigenous Nation) village site that once flourished here.
-The area also hosts a variety of activities for the outdoor enthusiast; we are minutes away from Rails to Trails for hiking, biking, skiing and horseback riding, we sit on the boarder of Valhalla Provincial Park; home to extraordinary hikes, mountaineering and backcountry skiing, beautiful beaches are close by and we are within 40 minutes from the Castlegar airport as well as the historic city of Nelson BC.
+The area also hosts a variety of activities for the outdoor enthusiast; we are minutes away from Rails to Trails for hiking, biking, skiing and horseback riding.
+We sit on the border of Valhalla Provincial Park; home to extraordinary hikes, mountaineering and backcountry skiing.
+Beautiful beaches are close by and we are within 40 minutes from the Castlegar airport as well as the historic city of Nelson BC.

-To provide exceptional indigenous cultural education and wellness programs in a engaging, safe and inspiring environment to people of all four colours.
+To provide exceptional indigenous cultural education and wellness programs in an engaging, safe and inspiring environment to people of all four colours.

 CO-DIRECTOR OF FOUR NATIONS COALITION